eldraco/Salamandra/README.md

 ## Detection Mode (deprecated now).
 To detect microphones in one pass.

-- Run salamandra with a threshold of 0, starting in the frequency 100MHz and ending in the frequency 200MHz.
+- Run Salamandra with a threshold of 0, starting in the frequency 100MHz and ending in the frequency 200MHz.
 Search is activated with (-s).
 And make sounds (-S)

     ./salamandra.py -t 10.3 -a 100 -b 200 -F 2